Wednesday, July 26, 2023

 In the center of the clearing was a large hole from which smoke poured into the air 30 to 40 feet.
 Beneath his feet the ground felt hot.
 And he heard recurring rumblings and what sounded to be dull crashes as the masses of rock falling into a cavern.

+The heat had attracted so many rattlesnakes that the ground was covered with them.
 Purvis, though frightened, continued to look around and discovered five to six fissures from which the smoke was pouring.
 Purvis then left the mountain and spread the news about what he had seen.

 The very next day, Purvis, accompanied by Hilda, KY postmaster James Thompson, returned to the site of the "volcano."
 Together they broke away the stones that chocked the throat of the largest of the craters, releasing even more smoke.

-People were afraid to strike matches or start a fire in fear of causing a major
+A strong smell of gas was reported to have filled the atmosphere in the area.
+People were afraid to strike matches or start a fire in fear of causing a major catastrophe.

-clipped from the Cincinnati Enquirer, Cincinnati, Ohio January 11, 1904 |
+Cincinnati Enquirer, Cincinnati, Ohio

 The Cincinnati Enquirer reported that "the volcano is there and likely at any moment to lose its head and kill hundreds of people if they do not make their escape in time."
 The residents in the area became terror-stricken and prepared to move should the “volcanic” activity worsen.
 And some in fact did pack their belongings and move.